 Group photo of confirmation class, copyright by Peter DeHart, 2013.
 Used with permission.

-Thumbs up by Michael Bentley, who licensed this photo on Flickr under a Creative Commons License.
+Thumbs up by Michael Bentley, who originally licensed this photo on Flickr under Creative Commons (CC BY 2.0).

-Laying on of hands during a post Confirmation Sunday, from my archives.
+Laying on of hands during a post Confirmation Sunday, copyright, from my archives.

 The Chuck Knows Church video #43 copyright by Discipleship Ministries of The United Methodist Church, used with permission.